 7:50 I was so bored that I made a new friend from El Salvadorian military.

 8:10 the local man came again and tried to convince us there is no boat leaving for Nicaragua and he could take us for only 100USD per person.
-No thank you.
+No, thank you.

-8:50 Mario, who we found out was a boat captain, came and said he can take us to Nicaragua.
+8:50 Mario, who we found out was a boat captain, came and said he could take us to Nicaragua.
 As it turned out, the man with the private boat and Mario are working together on the same boat providing transfers.
 Without any haggling effort, they offered us a better price – 55USD per person.

 9:00 we went to the border control officer again, for the last time.
 He browsed our passports for a while and gave us an exit stamp from El Salvador.